mbarragan/inditx/README.md

 See technical documentation (Postman collection as a resource, [OpenAPI](http://localhost:8080/api-docs) and [Swagger](http://localhost:8080/swagger-ui.html) ) on the project root.

-You can find the requested tests as described below in class `ItxDemoIntegrationTest.java` implemented in [JUnit5](https://junit.org/junit5/docs/current/user-guide/).
+You can find the requested tests as described below in class `InditxAplicationTests.java` implemented in [JUnit5](https://junit.org/junit5/docs/current/user-guide/).